- Storage Facilities

 All plant materials will be watered and tended by the PGC user.

-Keep experimental material weed-free and dispose of weeds in a garbage can, NOT UNDER BENCHES.
+Keep experimental material free of unwanted plants and dispose of unwanted material in a garbage can, NOT UNDER BENCHES.

 The temperature and light conditions for each greenhouse section will be set for the researcher by the PGC Manager.

-All teaching projects in the greenhouses must be identified as follows: a) name of project leader; and b) phone number.
+All teaching projects in the greenhouses must be identified as follows: a) name of project leader; and b) phone number and/or email.
 Labels will be provided by the PGC Manager.
 If plant materials are identified, they will not be moved or disposed of without consultation with the instructor.
 Unlabeled material will be disposed of immediately.

 Janitorial service will be provided in the laboratories, storage areas, and student study/lounge; however, each instructor is responsible for leaving the facilities in a clean and presentable condition after each lab and prior to another scheduled class.
 The instructor is also responsible for keeping the greenhouse spaces clean during use and upon termination of the activities.